Related Activities

 Cloud feedbacks in Earth System Models (ESMs) remain the largest source of uncertainty in projections of future climate.
 They are also a major contributor to uncertainty in other feedbacks (e.g., surface albedo, carbon cycle) in the Earth System.
 Through interactions with the large-scale circulation, cloud processes also contribute to synoptic circulations and regional climate.
 They are therefore critical to the prediction of future changes in precipitation patterns, climate variability and extreme events.

-The strength of the EUCLIPSE project is the combination of detailed modeling and observation at the level of individual clouds and the evaluation and analysis of clouds in the climate system in global climate models using the latest diagnostic techniques and satellite products.
+The strength of the EUCLIPSE project was the combination of detailed modeling and observation at the level of individual clouds and the evaluation and analysis of clouds in the climate system in global climate models using the latest diagnostic techniques and satellite products.

 EUREC4A aims at advancing understanding of the interplay between clouds, convection and circulation and their role in climate change: How resilient or sensitive is the shallow cumulus cloud amount to variations in the strength of convective mixing, surface turbulence and large-scale circulations?
 How do the radiative effects of water vapor and clouds influence shallow circulations and convection?
 What are the implications for the spatial organization of clouds and convection in the tropics, and for climate sensitivity?